Ottakkayyan

 Ottakkayyan is a 2007 Malayalam film by G. R. Indugopan starring Harisree Ashokan, Rani Babu, Ashokan, and Arun.
-This movie marks the debut of Harisree Ashokan in the lead role of a movie.
+This movie marks the debut of Harisree Ashokan in the lead role.

-Synopsis
+Plot

 Two members of different fundamentalist groups get trapped in a remote island on a midnight, after committing a murder.
 The island is connected to the main land only through a rail link, which is filled with rioting crowds.
 The young men comes into contact with the only inhabitants of the island, Ottakkayyan Vasu, his wife and father-in-law.
 From there the story develops into an unpredictable end.